CCA-Public/digital-archives-manual/guides/resources.md

 * **Identify duplicate directories across a collection:**

+     Trying using [direct-dedupe](https://github.com/stefanabreitwieser/direct-dedupe) and then follow the Excel instructions below.
+It was built off of the following commands:

      Run the following scripts in the command line individually.
 (Replace topDirectory with the file path for the highest level directory.)

             cd topDirectory/